redux-offline/redux-offline/README.md

 #### Use an [Immutable](https://facebook.github.io/immutable-js/) store

 Stores that implement the entire store as an Immutable.js structure are currently not supported.
-You can use Immutable in the rest of your store, but the root object and the `offline` state branch created by Redux Offline currently need to be vanilla JavaScript objects.
+You can use Immutable in the rest of your store, but the root object and the `offline` state branch created by Redux Offline currently needs to be vanilla JavaScript objects.

 [Contributions welcome](#contributing).